dntosas/capi2argo-cluster-operator/README.md

 1. Keeping your Production Pipelines DRY, everything as testable Code
 2. Avoid manual steps for credentials management through UI, cron scripts and orphaned YAML files
 3. Write end-2-end Infrastructure tests by bundling all the logic
-4. Enabler for creating trully dynamic environments
+4. Enabler for creating trully dynamic environments when using ClusterAPI and ArgoCD

 ## Installation